 You remove all curses, diseases, and poisons affecting a creature that you touch with the alchemist’s stone.
 The creature also regains all its health.

 A creature that has died within the last minute that you touch with the alchemist’s stone returns to life with 1 health.
 This effect can’t return to life a creature that has died of old age, nor can it restore any missing body parts..

 You touch the alchemist’s stone to a willing creature, and that creature’s apparent age is reduced by 1d6 years, to a minimum of the age of a late teenager.
 This effect doesn’t extend the creature’s lifespan.

-You can use your action to discover a grand, but temporary, breakthrough.
+You can spend 1 minute to discover a grand, but temporary, breakthrough.
 When you do so, choose one of the following effects which lasts until you make another discovery.

 Once you use this feature, you must finish a long rest before you can use it again.